 Almond bread or hazelnut bread from Rineke Dijkinga can be prepared in 50 minutes.
-You make this dish with Coconut oil, Olive oil - Verde Salud & Coconut flour from Amanprana.
+You make this dish with Coconut oil, Almond flour Gold, Coconut flour & Olive Oil - Verde Salud from Amanprana.
 This recipe from the Belgian kitchen is delicious as Snack, Lunch & Bread.
 It also fits perfectly in a Vegetarian & Gluten free diet.

 Ingredients for almond bread or hazelnut bread

 - 400 g almond flour or hazelnut flour

 - 1½ tsp baking soda or bicarbonate of soda (only add just before putting in oven)

 - 1 tsp unrefined sea salt

 - large dash of olive oil (Verde Salud) or extra virgin coconut oil (Amanprana)

 Preparation of almond bread or hazelnut breadMix all of the ingredients in a food processor.
 Put mixture into a well greased baking tin with parchment paper on the bottom.
 Bake in the oven for about fifty minutes at 150 degrees.
 Remove the parchment paper immediately and allow the bread to cool off on the oven tray.
 Store this bread in the fridge.
 Do not wrap in plastic as it will quickly go soft.
 Only cut the bread just as you have taken it out of the fridge.